x3p0-dev/x3p0-breadcrumbs/README.md

 	- **`before`:** Custom HTML to add before the HTML output.
 Defaults to an empty string.
 	- **`after`:** Custom HTML to add after the HTML output.
 Defaults to an empty string.
 	- **`container_tag`:** The HTML tag used for the wrapping container.
 Defaults to `nav`.
 If this is set to an empty string, the container will not be output.
-	- **`title_tag`:** The HTML tag used for the Breadcrumbs heading element.
+	- **`title_tag`:** The HTML tag used for the breadcrumbs heading element.
 Defaults to `h2`.
 If this is set to an empty string, no heading will be output.
 	- **`list_tag`:** The HTML tag used for the breadcrumbs list.
 Defaults to `ol`.
 	- **`item_tag`:** The HTML tag used to wrap each breadcrumb.
 Defaults to `li`.
 	- **`container_class`:** The class used for the container element.
 Defaults to `breadcrumbs`.